yolennnzhuo/Snow-Water-Equivalent-SWE-Estimation-Tool/README.md

     test_file: The file path to load the data for testing.
     var: The features required for training.
     ts: The time sequence length, the number of time steps to be considered in model.
-    scaler_y: The he scaler used to scale the testing target values.
+    scaler_y: The  scaler used to scale the testing target values.

 Methods:
     get_y_scaler(): Get the scaler for target data.